neutrons/garnet/docs/getting_started.rst

 - git submodule update --init --recursive

 No need to commit changes in this reposotiry.
 If a message appears to stage the garnet-data repository in this one, just run the above command.
+More information of git-lfs can be found here https://ornl-neutrons.atlassian.net/wiki/spaces/NDPD/pages/19103745/Using+git-lfs+for+test+data .

 Notes.